zdravkov/kendo-docs/api/wrappers/jsp/stockchart/categoryaxisitem.md

 The base time interval for the axis.
 The default baseUnit is determined automatically from the minimum difference between subsequent categories.
-Available options:
+Available options:Setting baseUnit to "fit" will set such base unit and baseUnitStep that the total number of categories does not exceed maxDateGroups.Series data is aggregated for the specified base unit by using the series.aggregate function.

 #### Example
     <kendo:stockChart-categoryAxisItem baseUnit="baseUnit">